Balancing work and retirement

 Employees 55 years of age or over (but under age 70) can work less while contributing just as much.

 One cannot receive a retirement pension under the Plan before age 60.
 However, at age 55, workers can reduce their work hours while continuing to contribute to the Plan as if their pay had not been reduced.
 That means that their future retirement pension would not be reduced.
-To take advantage of phased retirement, your employer must be willing to make an agreement with you for that purpose.
+To take advantage of phased retirement, your employer must be willing to reach an agreement with you for that purpose.

 Note that phased retirement is not available to self-employed workers.
 However, the owner of an incorporated business who contributes to the Québec Pension Plan as an employee can take phased retirement.